 Why?
 I believe it is the motivation for billing hours.
 More scope and more functionality/complexity translate into more billing hours.
 I cover this in the book Rethinking Enterprise Software Risk: Controlling the Main Risk Factors on It Projects.
 This is an entirely different way of looking at project risk from the traditional view; that does not incorporate concepts of information source quality.

 How SAP Allows Partners to Take Advantage of Customers

-SAP does little to protect their customers from their consulting partners.
+SAP does little to protect its customers from its consulting partners.
 This is covered in the following quotation from the book SAP Nation 2.0.